Aerial Photographer Uses Unique Perspective in Conceptual Photography Series

 For photographers looking to create impactful images like this, could you share your process of coming up with your concepts and ideas?

 “As a conceptual photographer, creating these types of series plays heavy on a storyline.
 It’s important to have a simple idea and start creating mood boards around that main theme.
 For example, with this shoot, Clifford Coffins inspired me.
-I wanted to pay homage to that through a series while playing into today’s world being the pandemic.
 On the execution phase, my aesthetic places emphasis on the design aspect of photography (symmetry, negative space, etc).
 Hence, many of the shots are sketched out prior on my iPad.
 75% of the shoot is planned and 25% is free associated based on collaboration with other members/models.”

 [Related Reading: Aerial Photography Series | The Beauty of Synchronized Swimming From Above]